ryanchuah/chatbot-builder-from-tree/README.md

 These training phrases correspond to the intent's input context.
 E.g. if the input context is "contact-name", the training phrases might include *"the contact name is **Ryan**"*, *"his name is **John**"* etc.
+2. In the agent code generated, `mongoUtil` is a utility class used to configure a MongoDB connection.
+Likewise, `var db` is our MongoDB database connection that was started in our *mongoUtil* module.
+These variables will likely not be relevant to you, and it is safe to remove these lines.

 ## Author
 * [Ryan Chuah](https://github.com/ryanchuah/)